Find Posts By Topic

 Joseph Mayer and Bros. incorporated just in time for the arrival of the first gold shipment from the Yukon.
 On July 17, 1897, the steamship SS Portland arrived in Seattle, approximately where the Seattle Great Wheel is today, with 68 miners and “a ton of gold.”
 The news set off a flood of people coming to Seattle on their way to look for riches in Alaska.

-In 1897, Albert and Marcus left for Alaska.
+In 1897, Albert and Markus left for Alaska.
 They backpacked over the famed Chilkoot Trail, built a boat by hand at Lake Bennett, and went down the Yukon River to Dawson City.
 They established a retail jewelry store on Front Street on the banks of the Yukon.
-Albert rejoined the firm in Seattle in 1905, and Marcus traveled to Alaska for over 30 years as a salesman for the company.
-Marcus was considered a “sourdough,” someone who has lived in Alaska for several winters.
+Albert rejoined the firm in Seattle in 1905, and Markus traveled to Alaska for over 30 years as a salesman for the company.
+Markus was considered a “sourdough,” someone who has lived in Alaska for several winters.
 He earned the love and respect of nearly every retail jeweler in Alaska and the Yukon.

 The Mayer brothers rode the wave of the gold rush Seattle economy to become employers of 150 people and owners of the largest manufacturing and wholesale jewelry firm on the West Coast.
 The manufacturing division employed craftsmen including silversmiths, goldsmiths, engravers, die makers, enamellers, and more.
 One of the first contracts of Mayer Bros. was to assay (test) gold from Alaska for the U.S. government.
 The products manufactured included souvenir spoons, nugget jewelry, emblems, fraternal jewelry, trophies, solid gold wedding bands, ring mounts, silver products, and of course street clocks.

-Albert and Marcus Mayer in Dawson, right.
+Albert and Markus Mayer in Dawson, right.
 Mayer Family picture

 Joseph Mayer was the genius behind the street clocks.
 He designed and manufactured his own street clocks in Seattle.
 Jewelers here and throughout the Pacific Northwest quickly embraced these street clocks as icons to mark the front of their shops.
 The ultimate and most beautiful street clocks Joseph Mayer built were the eight-dial models.
 These clocks stood over 20 feet tall and featured a unique set of four dials at pedestrian eye level around the top of the base.
 Some had sweep second hands, and some had second dials at the top of the clock face.
 The clocks were state-of-the-art at the time and cost at least $3,600 in 1922 (over $60,000 today).
 Today, Seattle’s street clocks are protected under a City of Seattle historic landmarking ordinance.